 Sonia McCullough, Camden, NJ

 If the choir robes can handle the heat from an iron, try melting the wax.
 Put a towel underneath the fabric and two paper towels on top.
 With low or medium heat, press the iron onto the paper towels until they become saturated.
-Then replace them and continue the process until all the wax is gone.
+Melted wax does come out of clothes but it does take a little patience.
+Replace the towels as needed and continue the process until all the wax is gone.

-On the off chance that the wax has left a colored stain on the fabric, soak it with an oxygen-based cleaner before laundering.
+On the off chance that the wax has left a colored stain on the fabric, soak it with an oxygen-based cleaner for a little while before laundering.
 You might also want to spot treat with the stain remover before you put the robes into the machine.

-On the other hand, if this seems like a lot of work, try dry cleaning.
+On the other hand, if this all seems like a lot of work, try dry cleaning.
 Professional drycleaners may charge extra for this type of spot removal, so check before you drop off any items.
+However, they usually have a lot of experience and success with all types of stain removal so it may be worth the cost.